nozotrox/blockchain-practice-projects/erc20-token-sale/readme.md

 💲 Creation of a new crypto currency
 🧾 Creation of a Payment-layer on top of Ethereum

+This example project was built with the following purpose:
+🧰 Understand truffle-config json file
+🤖 Understand deployment of dApps
+🦸‍♂️ Understand Tokenization using Open-Zeppelin Smart Contracts ☑️ Deeper dive into Unit-Testing

 <!-- BUILT WITH -->
 ### Built With